DSdatsme/DSdatsme/README.md

 ## About me

-Doing everything backend and infrastructure at [Scale3Labs](https://www.scale3labs.com).
+Looking for a role in DevOps|SRE|Infra domain.
 I love to work on cloud related technologies especially containerization.
 Currently expanding my knowledge in crypto domain.

 ## Socials